-A Fact Sheet was developed by JLA Public Involvement (Attachment 4).
+A Fact Sheet was developed by JLA Public Involvement, included at the beginning of this document.
 This Fact Sheet has been translated into Spanish and both versions will be used by city staff on both the website and for handouts.
 A series of videos have been developed to explain the intricacies of urban renewal.
 A Public Open House was not held due to COVID-19 issues.
 If the City Council determines to move forward with the preparation of an urban renewal plan, future public engagement will be conducted.
-A full list of options is shown in Attachment 3.
+A full list of options is shown in Attachment 4.